Importing 3D Scenes¶

 By default, animations are saved as built-in.
 It is possible to save them to a file instead.
 This allows adding custom tracks to the animations and keeping them after a reimport.

 When animations are imported, an optimizer is run which reduces the size of the animation considerably.
 In general, this should always be turned on unless you suspect that an animation might be broken due to it being enabled.

 It is possible to specify multiple animations from a single timeline as clips.
-Just specify from which frame to which frame each clip must be taken (and, of course, don’t forget to specify the FPS option above).
+Specify from which frame to which frame each clip must be taken (and, of course, don’t forget to specify the FPS option above).

 It is possible, however, to do local modifications by using Scene Inheritance.
-Just try to open the imported scene and the following dialog will appear:
+Try to open the imported scene and the following dialog will appear: